nrs32/curvy-graphs/packages/curvy-graphs/README.md

 ## Examples
 Below are example charts created with this library to showcase its possibilities.

-Basic code examples are included in the readme, these first few example are more advanced.
-To see the code for these charts, click on the images.
-For simplicity, data has been hard-coded in the example graphs.
+Basic usage examples are included later in this README.
+The examples below demonstrate more advanced use cases.

+Click on any image to view the source code for that chart.
+For simplicity, the example graphs use hard-coded data.

 <a href="https://github.com/nrs32/curvy-graphs/blob/main/demo-app/src/temp-v-humidity/temp-v-humidity-curvy-graph-responsive.tsx" target="_blank">
   <img src="https://raw.githubusercontent.com/nrs32/curvy-graphs/refs/heads/main/packages/curvy-graphs/src/assets/humidityAndTemperature.gif" alt="Humidity And Temperature" />